usernamethatisnttaken/ProjectsPortfolio/index.md

 ### Data Analysis
 #### Experimental Data Compression:
 A data transformer I made as an experiment that takes a large amount of input data and encodes/decodes it into/from a PNG file
-Status: One single bug (*ahem* feature): Image size hardcapping seems to be broken, so it is softcapped by processing time instead
+Status: One single bug (*ahem* feature): Image size hardcapping seems to be broken, so it is softcapped by processing time instead.
 Please do not try to do 1E7+ entries, as that image's size is >10MB, and I don't want your computer to hate you

 ## 2023 Fall